jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/C-sharp/Control Flows/Loops/Loops.md

+> [!tldr] Definition
-A loop statement allows us to execute a statement or a group of statements multiple times
+>A loop statement allows us to execute a statement or a group of statements multiple times

 ---
 - [[For loop]]